stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Druid/Warden/index.md

 ---

 # Warden
- Wardens are found roaming the wilds in search of creatures - typically animals or lost fey - that are in need of their protection, be it from monsters or civilization.
+ Wardens are found roaming the wilds in search of creatures - typically animals or lost fey - that are in need of their protection, be it from monsters or civilisation.
 Though happy with the solitude of the wild, these druids may also found closer to cities and towns so that they may guide and educate those societies in how to live in balance with nature.

 Wardens have the power to call upon the very spirits of nature to assist them in safeguarding their charges.
 Eventually, these druids grow in power enough to summon powerful creatures to assist them and their allies.